glenneaton/foundation_s/README.md

-foundationfoundation_s
+foundation_s
 ===

-This is a starter theme created by merging _s by Automatic and Foundation.
+This is a starter theme created by merging _s by Automatic and Foundation by Zurb.
 Just follow the instructions below to change out the necessary information.

 This theme is a work in progress